- What is a Birth Control Patch?

 - What Can Be the Side Effects of the Birth Control Patch?

-- Women Who Shouldn’t Use the Patch
+- Who Shouldn’t Use the Birth Control Patch?

 - Comparing Advantages

-- What happens if I forget to change the patch?
+- What Happens If I forget to Change the Patch?

 Birth control methods have evolved over the ages to increase in effectiveness and convenience.
 The birth control patch is yet another kind of birth control method that can prevent unwanted pregnancy.

-What is a Birth Control patch?
+What is a Birth Control Patch?

-A birth control patch (or Ortho Evra or Evra patch) is a patch which can be stuck to your body to help in preventing pregnancy.
+A birth control patch (or Ortho Evra or Evra patch) is a patch which can be stuck to your body to help you in preventing pregnancy.

 The Ortho Evra birth control patch has been recently replaced by a Xulane patch due to a change in the manufacturing company.